Choose the right nursing school: 8 factors to consider before picking a program

 What kind of technology is available on campus?

-Pay attention to the technology being used when you’re touring a school’s libraries, labs, and classrooms.
+Pay attention to the technology being used when you’re touring a school’s libraries, labs and classrooms.
 This goes beyond computers.
 Some nursing schools have high-tech simulations in labs that allow students to practice clinical skills on campus.

 Nursing school rankings can be informative, but they’re not necessarily a deciding factor.
 That’s because these rankings are guidelines based on data and statistics, not individual student experience.
 Rankings don’t take into account things like campus life or the instruction style of professors, so their evaluations might not be a match.
-That said, if you’re struggling to decide between 2 different programs, rankings could help you make that choice.
+That said, if you’re struggling to decide between two different programs, rankings could help you make that choice.

 One of the best ways to figure out the answers to your questions about a school is to visit it.
-You can take time on campus to see classrooms, dorm rooms, libraries, dining spaces, and more.
+You can take time on campus to see classrooms, dorm rooms, libraries, dining spaces and more.
 If you

 The school you choose must be approved by your state’s Board of Nursing if you want to get your license.
 You can verify Board approval by searching the database on each Board’s website.

 Beyond that, you should strongly consider attending a program that’s accredited.
 Though not a requirement for licensing, accreditation verifies that your program meets the quality standards laid out by the U.S. Department of Education.
 What’s more, if your school’s not accredited, you could find it hard to get financial aid, have trouble transferring credits to an advanced degree, or limit your opportunities for employment.

 An important thing to note is that school accreditation and program accreditation aren’t the same thing.
 Your overall school may be accredited, but that doesn’t guarantee that your program is.
 For nursing, you want to look for a program that’s been approved by at least 1 of the following:

 - The Accreditation Commission for Education in Nursing